-Example 3: A blue robot at midfield kicks the ball over the left sideline touchline 2 m into the red half of the field.
-The referee calls "Kick-in red" and the ball is replaced on the left sideline touchline where it went out.
+Example 3: A blue robot at midfield kicks the ball over the left touchline 2 m into the red half of the field.
+The referee calls "Kick-in red" and the ball is replaced on the left touchline where it went out.

-Example 4: A blue robot kicks the ball but the ball touches a red robot at midfield before leaving the field near the center halfway line.
-The ball is regarded as out by red, the referee calls "Kick-in blue" and the ball is replaced on the kick-in line touchline where it went out.
+Example 4: A blue robot kicks the ball but the ball touches a red robot at midfield before leaving the field near the halfway line.
+The ball is regarded as out by red, the referee calls "Kick-in blue" and the ball is replaced on the touchline where it went out.